bessinnica/Loc-markdig-azuredocs-test/articles/azure-stack/azure-stack-app-service-deploy-offline.md

 1. In the Azure Stack tenant portal, click **+**, go to the Azure Marketplace, deploy a Django website, and wait for successful completion.
 The Django web platform uses a file system-based database.
 It doesn’t require any additional resource providers, such as SQL or MySQL.

 2. If you also deployed a MySQL resource provider, you can deploy a WordPress website from the Marketplace.
-When you're prompted for database parameters, enter the user name as *User1@Server1*, with the user name and server name of your choice.
+When you're prompted for database parameters, enter the user name as <em>User1<xref href="Server1" data-throw-if-not-resolved="False" data-raw-source="@Server1"></xref></em>, with the user name and server name of your choice.

 3. If you also deployed a SQL Server resource provider, you can deploy a DNN website from the Marketplace.
 When you're prompted for database parameters, choose a database in the computer running SQL Server that's connected to your resource provider.